 Written by Sarah Liz King

 Nutrition and exercise go hand in hand.
 Both have positive impacts not only on our physical health, but mental and social health too.
 But what happens when exercise becomes excessive?
+Compulsive?
 An obsession?
 Or when you aren’t providing your body with enough fuel or the right types of food for the exercise you are doing?

 This is something I come across in clinic quite often, working with clients who have a negative relationship with both food and exercise.
 Unfortunately, there is a lot of advice (and not great advice might I add) about how to exercise for weight loss, but little on how to exercise if you need to gain weight, or what to do when your physical activity levels and nutritional intake aren’t balanced.
-Excessive exercise can have serious physical consequences and expert advice should always be sought from your Doctor, Dietitian and Exercise Physiologist to create an individualised treatment plan.
+Excessive, unhealthy levels exercise habits can have serious physical consequences and expert advice should always be sought from your Doctor, Dietitian and Exercise Physiologist to create an individualised treatment plan.

 Sarah is a wonderful friend and old colleague of mine who is an Exercise Physiologist, Personal Trainer, Health Coach and Eating Disorder Recovery Counsellor.
 She runs her own business specialising in women’s health and disordered eating so I couldn’t think of a more qualified person to collaborate with on this topic.
-We will hopefully be able to answer some of the most common questions we get asked about unhealthy levels of exercise and disordered eating.
+We will hopefully be able to answer some of the most common questions we get asked about overcoming unhealthy exercise and disordered eating.

 What is a healthy level of exercise?